Blockchain Ticketing Solution

 In the end an executive level decision was made to abstract away the blockchain from the entire user experience.
 This is because the research showed that while people were interested in blockchain and wanted to know more, there was simply too much to explain for it to provide any benefit for the user.

-One poignant analogy sums it up perfectly.
+This analogy sums it up perfectly.

 "If you went to a website and it tried to explain to you how the internet worked, you would not be happy".